OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 pubDate: 2023-10-26
 modDate: 2023-10-26
 title: First Kubernetes deployment
-description: This section will walk you through how to configure your first deployment to Kubernetes in Octopus Deploy.
+description: This guide will walk you through how to configure your first deployment to Kubernetes in Octopus Deploy.
 navOrder: 10
 ---